 Scottish Conservative MPs have insisted ministers must reform key Brexit legislation, amid concerns it will undermine devolution and the Union.

-He described clause 11 as “not fit for purpose” and said it must be replaced with a new version, adding progress is being made and he expects further movement at the next joint ministerial committee (JMC) between the UK Government and the devolved administrations.
+The Tory added progress is being made and he expects further movement at the next joint ministerial committee (JMC) between the UK Government and the devolved administrations.

-Mr Masterton noted the Scottish Conservatives “stand ready to help broker a compromise” and outlined assurances he is seeking.
+Mr Masterton noted the Scottish Conservatives “stand ready to help broker a compromise” and outlined the assurances he is seeking.

 The Scottish and Welsh governments have called the Bill a power grab by London on devolved matters, and these warnings were echoed by MPs in the Commons.